Why is the unboxing experience important for subscription businesses?

-- Does everything look professional, clean and contrived – products, materials, colors, textures, etc.?
+- Does everything look professional, clean and coherent – products, materials, colors, textures, etc.?

-- Am I giving a bit more than promised (do not go too far, of course, but adding something extra, no matter how small, significantly improves the overall experience)
+- Am I giving a bit more than promised (not going too far, of course, but adding something extra, no matter how small, significantly improves the overall experience)?

 - Amount of products – are there too many?
-Or does the unnecessary empty space make the box look poor?
+Or does the unnecessary empty space make the box look incomplete?

 - Variety of products – maybe you promised various types of products, but offered rather similar ones?
 If your subscriber needs to do additional shopping after receiving the box, that’s not a good sign.

-- Would you pay that exact amount for that box, if metaphorically you were the subscriber?
+- Would I pay that exact amount for that box, if metaphorically I was the subscriber?

-- Am I providing something new and exciting or keep on shipping the same ol’ offer?
+- Am I providing something new and exciting or keep on shipping the same old offer?
 Don’t bore your subscribers!